ENCCS/gromacs-gpu-performance/content/using-pme.rst

 implementation can do something equivalent that minimizes the total execution time.

-In practice, ``mdrun`` does such tuning in the first few thousand steps, and then uses the result for the remaining time.
-It is on by default whenever it is likely to be useful, can be forced on with ``gmx mdrun -tunepme``, and forced off with ``gmx mdrun -notunepme``.
+The PME tuning is on by default whenever it is likely to be useful, can be forced on with ``gmx mdrun -tunepme``, and forced off with ``gmx mdrun -notunepme``.
+In practice, ``mdrun`` does such tuning in the first few thousand steps, and then uses the result of the optimization for the remaining time.

-.. challenge:: 1.1 Quiz: ``mdrun`` also has to compute the van der Waals interactions between particles.
+.. challenge:: 2.1 Quiz: mdrun also has to compute the van der Waals interactions between particles.
 Should the cutoff for those be changed to match the tuned electrostatic cutoff